 Set in the age when criminal psychology was a new concept for FBI, Joe Penhall’s ‘Mindhunter‘ attempts to dive-in the thinking of serial killers.
 The Netflix series is about two FBI agents who follow their approach in the search for reasons that drive the minds of the criminals.

 Played by Jonathan Groff, FBI special agent Holden Ford begins to contemplate a criminal’s mind.
 Eventually, he finds himself exploring criminal psychology.
-Developing his not-so-commonly-accepted interest, Holden meets another special agent Bill Tench (played by Holt McCallany) and psychology professor Wendy Carr (played by Anna Torv) at the Behavioral Science Unit.
+Developing his not-so-commonly-accepted interest, Holden meets another special agent, Bill Tench (played by Holt McCallany), and psychology professor Wendy Carr (played by Anna Torv), at the Behavioral Science Unit.
 Soon, both agents start to work together.
 They try to relate ongoing cases with the solved ones based on how a killer’s mind works.
 To get a better understanding of the criminal’s thought process, the agents question many imprisoned serial killers across the country.
-Meanwhile, they also face the objection from their department which is yet to believe in their case-solving methods.
+Meanwhile, they also face objections from their department, which has yet to believe in their case-solving methods.

-‘Mindhunter Season 2’ begins where season 1 ends, ie, 1980.
+‘Mindhunter Season 2’ begins where Season 1 ends, ie, 1980.
 Holden realizes he suffered from a panic attack.
 Events of the second season take place from 1980-81.
-This time, the story goes around Wayne Williams (played by Christopher Livingston), another serial killer who was arrested for killing two men but reveals killing at least 28 kids in from of the officers.
+This time, the story goes around Wayne Williams (played by Christopher Livingston), another serial killer who was arrested for killing two men but revealed killing at least 28 kids in front of the officers.

 Characters such as Edmund Kemper and Wayne Williams are infamous names of criminals from history but exactly how true is their criminal history shown in ‘Mindhunter’?
 Is it based on exact facts and events?
 Or does it goes on leaving more dreadful stories?
 Let’s learn more about it by separating fiction from facts.